 On a year-by-year basis, the Compensation Committee structures the Bonus Plan by selecting and weighting annual financial goals under which bonuses may be earned.
-In accordance with the weighting assigned by the Committee, our named executive officers are eligible to earn a portion of their target bonuses if the Company attains a sufficient level of performance for a particular metric.
-If we fail to attain more than 90% of the target performance goal, our named executive officers earn no amount of their target bonuses subject to the metric.
-If we achieve greater than 90% but less than 100% of the target performance goal, our named executive officers earn between 50% and 100% of the amount of their target bonuses subject to the metric, with actual payouts determined based on a sliding scale.
-If we achieve above 100% of a performance goal, the named executive officers will earn an increased percentage of the amount of their target bonuses.
+In accordance with the weighting assigned by the Compensation Committee, our NEOs are eligible to earn a portion of their target bonuses if the Company attains a sufficient level of performance for a particular metric.
+If we fail to attain more than

-The Compensation Committee may adjust performance goals mid-year, at its discretion, to account for extra-ordinary, one-time events deemed to be in the long-term interests of our shareholders, such as integration expenses incurred in connection with acquisitions.
-Such discretion was not exercised in 2021.
+90% of the target performance goal, our NEOs earn no amount of their target bonuses subject to the metric.
+If we achieve greater than 90% but less than 100% of the target performance goal, our NEOs earn between 50% and 100% of the amount of their target bonuses subject to the metric, with actual payouts determined based on a sliding scale.
+If we achieve above 100% of a performance goal, the NEOs will earn an increased percentage of the amount of their target bonuses.
 In addition, annual bonuses are subject to partial reduction or forfeiture if certain risk-based capital and asset quality metrics are not maintained, including specified levels for the Bank's Tier 1 leverage ratio and the Company's ratio of nonperforming assets to total assets.
-The named executive officers may later earn restoration bonuses following a reduction or forfeiture if the Committee determines that the deficiencies in the risk-based metrics have been timely cured.
+The NEOs may later earn restoration bonuses following a reduction or forfeiture if the Compensation Committee determines that the deficiencies in the risk-based metrics have been timely cured.